 In May 2007, the Metro Line 3 Extension from MONASTIRAKI to EGALEO was integrated in the Metro network.
 This 4.2 km long extension, comprising 3 new modern stations, improved to a great extent the transportation of the residents of western suburbs.

-Nowadays, the two Lines of the Athens Metro are 51.7 km long in total (including 20.7km of suburban railway line from DOUKISSIS PLAKENTIAS to the Airport) with 30 modern Stations (plus 4 stations in common use with the Suburban Railway).
-Metro Lines 2 and 3 serve approximately 700,000 passengers on a daily basis, while Line 1 of ISAP (25.6km long with 23 Stations) serves 415,000 passengers.
+Nowadays, the two Lines of the Athens Metro are 59.1 km long in total (including 20.7 km of suburban railway line from Doukissis Plakentias to the Airport) with 37 modern Stations (plus 4 stations in common use with the Suburban Railway).
+Metro Lines 2 and 3 serve approximately 938,000 passengers on a daily basis, while Line 1 of ISAP (25.6km long with 23 Stations) serves 415,000 passengers.
 The citizens of Athens are now in the position to perform “combined trips”, thus, saving valuable time in their every day transfers.
 It takes only 14 minutes to the Metro users to cover the distance between Syntagma and Halandri, while the same distance is covered in 45 minutes in peak hours by using a privately owned vehicle.

-The Athens Metro, one of the most important transit projects and the most popular means of transport in the Basin, keeps on extending at a rapid pace.
-The objective is to have in operation an underground network 47km long (plus 20.7km of suburban railway line from DOUKISSIS PLAKENTIAS to the Airport) with 30 Stations (plus 4 stations in common use with the Suburban Railway).
-In particular, it is anticipated that the following extensions and stations will be gradually commissioned, namely:
+The Athens Metro, one of the most important transit projects and the most popular means of transport in the Basin, has commissioned 38.4 km of underground network (plus 20.7 km. of surface suburban railway line from DOUKISSIS PLAKENTIAS Station to the Airport) with 37 Stations (plus 4 stations in common use with the Suburban Railway) and keeps on extending at a rapid pace.